OriginalGoku/MontyMate/readme.md

 Instead of “prompt → code dump,” MontyMate runs a **spec-first, evidence-first** workflow:

-**Interview → Spec Lock → Policy Decision → (Optional) Repo Analysis → (Optional) Research → Design → Audit → Patch-based Build → Verification → Reports + Cost Ledger**
+**Interview → Spec Validator → Spec Lock → Policy Decision → (Optional) Repo Analysis → (Optional) Research → Design → Audit → ChangeSet Build (diffs) → Verification Gates → Reports + Provenance**

 If you’ve ever asked an agent for something simple (like a calculator) and gotten code immediately—with no questions, no explicit plan, and no recorded verification—MontyMate is built to do the opposite: it **slows down early** (to clarify intent) so you can **move fast later** (with confidence).